Mental Performance Coach

 Nice to have

-• Familiarity with learning management systems (such as Google Classroom, Canvas, Schoology, or similar) or tools designed for tracking academic progress
+• Familiarity with learning management systems (Google Classroom, Canvas, Schoology, or similar) or tools used for tracking academic progress

-• Ability to tailor your coaching style to varied motivation profiles — recognizing when to challenge, when to ease off, and when to simply listen
+• Ability to adjust your coaching style to match different motivational profiles—recognizing when to apply pressure, when to ease off, and when to simply listen

 Meet a successful candidate